 Symptoms of Road Rash

 Common road rash.
 Superficial, or surface, burns are a common type of road rash.
 Many people who get this type do not find it necessary to go to the hospital.
-This type of friction burn usually heals in 2 weeks and won’t leave a hypertrophic scar.
+This type of friction burn usually heals in 2 weeks and won’t leave a thick, raised scar (hypertrophic scar).

 More severe types of road rash may produce a hypertrophic scar.
 Dermabrasion, skin grafting, and free flap procedures are common ways to fix this.

 Traumatic tattoos.
 Traumatic tattoos can happen with more severe forms of road rash.
-Traumatic tattoos are when items such as dirt, rocks, glass, or metal get lodged into your skin.
+Traumatic tattoos occur when items such as dirt, rocks, glass, or metal get lodged into your skin.

 These pieces of debris can become permanently stuck in your skin if left untreated.
 The healed skin can take on a bruised appearance.